EhrmannS/ehrmanns/README.md

 I do also have an [ORCiD](https://orcid.org/0000-0002-2958-0796 ) profile and my [personal blog](https://ehrmanns.github.io/blog/), where I contemplate mostly about interoperability in general, but also the scientific fields I participate in.

+Talking about which, also go check out the https://github.com/luckinet repo and project, if you are interested in land-use change and want to follow our most recent developments.